The Modular Monolith: A Practical Middle Ground

 • Monitoring and tracing across service boundaries

-A modular monolith gives you the organizational benefits — clear ownership, separated concerns, independent development — without any of that operational complexity.
+A modular monolith gives us the organizational benefits — clear ownership, separated concerns, independent development — without the operational complexity.

-And here's the part people miss: a well-structured modular monolith is far easier to split into microservices later than a tangled monolith.
-You're not closing any doors.
-You're buying yourself time to learn where the real boundaries are.
+And here is the part that is easy to miss: a well-structured modular monolith is far easier to split into microservices later than a tangled monolith.
+We are not closing any doors — we are buying ourselves time to learn where the real boundaries are.

-Let's say you're building an e-commerce platform.
-Instead of one flat directory of controllers, services, and models, you organize by domain:
+For an e-commerce platform, instead of one flat directory of controllers, services, and models, organize by domain:

 src/